theramiyer/blog/_posts/2019/2019-02-19-capitalism-communism-socialism-wtf-ism.md

 ## Democracy

+Democracy is a system, created by the people, for the people and is of the people.
 Democratic socialism is a branch in socialism, where, a socialist government is chosen by means of democracy.
 This system, in other words, lets _people_ decide who will uphold the distribution of the resources to everybody.
 Or, the people decide who will run the nation and how.

 ## Republic